MapsPeople/docs/src/cms/index.md

 ![map-toolbar](/assets/cms/interface-overview/Map_Toolbar.png)

-Working left to right, the functionality in this main Toolbar is as follows - You can also hover over the icons in the CMS to see their names.
+From left to right, the functionalities in the Toolbar are as follows (you can also hover over the icons in the CMS to see their names):

 * **Add POI** - Creates a Point of Interest where you click on the Map.
 Afterwards it opens an editor where Location details can be adjusted.
 * **Add Area** - Creates an Area by clicking on the Map to create corners of a polygon.
 Afterwards it opens an editor where Area details can be adjusted.
 * **Show Network** - A toggle button to show or hide the Route Network your Directions feature will use.
-* **Add Barrier Route Element** - Creates a Route Element on your map - The Barrier Route Element can be used to apply e.g. restrictions, delay, or one way direction to specific parts of the Network.
-For example, if you do not want your Directions to guide your visitors down a specific hallway, but there isn't a physical Door present, this Route Element can be used.
+* **Add Barrier Route Element** - Creates a Route Element on your map.
+The Barrier Route Element can be used to apply e.g. restrictions, delay, or define one way direction to specific parts of the Network.
+For example, if you do not want your directions to guide your visitors down a specific hallway, but there isn't a Door present, this Route Element can be used.
 * **Reload Route Network** - Reloads the Route Network.
 Route Element changes' effect on the Network becomes visible after reloading the Network.
 * **Zoom Level** - Adjust the Zoom Level.
 Values range from 15 (zoom out) to 22 (zoom in).